One-child policy: Contraception and sterilization

 The priorities of individual families also played a role in the birth rate.
 Families debated the social and economic stability of the household prior to conception.
 Some families chose to follow the single-child limit due to varying social and economic factors such as marrying later, spacing out children, the cost of raising a child, the fines for having multiple children, birth control policies, and the accessibility of contraceptives.
-In addition those who violated the one child policy could lose their job, their title, a portion of medical insurance, the chance of higher levels of education of the second child, labeling of the second child as a “black child” and the parents could face sterilization.
-All of the variables played an important role in couple’s decision of when to conceive, placing their social and economic situation above the desire to bear additional children.
+In addition, those who violated the one-child policy could lose their jobs, their titles, a portion of medical insurance, and opportunities for higher education for the second child; they could also face sterilization and the labeling of the second child as a "black child".
+All of the variables played an important role in couples' decisions on when to conceive, placing their social and economic situation above the desire to bear additional children.

-Other examples of contraceptives include the morning after pill, birth control pills, and condoms.
-The morning after pill makes up 70 percent of the oral contraceptive pills in the Chinese market.
-Only 7 percent of Chinese women have shared that they use the pill and condom combination.
-The Chinese government promoted the use of IUDs and sterilization over the pill and condom combination because PRC authorities question the voluntary commitment of the public.
-The Chinese government does distribute free condoms at medical clinics and health centers to adults with proof that they are 18 years of age or older.
-Additionally, the rate and highly debated sexual education increases awareness of sex and contraceptive measures among groups of China’s young population, further lowering the birth rate.
+Other examples of contraceptives have included the morning-after pill, birth control pills, and condoms.
+The morning-after pill has made up 70 percent of oral contraceptives in the Chinese market.
+Only seven percent of Chinese women had shared that they use the pill and condom in combination.
+The Chinese government promoted the use of IUDs and sterilization over the combined pill and condom because PRC authorities questioned the voluntary commitment of the public.
+The Chinese government has distributed free condoms at medical clinics and health centers to adults with proof that they are 18 years of age or older.
+Additionally, the rate and highly debated sexual education have increased awareness of sex and contraceptive measures among groups of China's young population, further lowering the birth rate.

-Evasion of enforcement
+Evasion

 Some couples paid fines to have a second or third child, and others would attempt to circumvent the policy by having non-pregnant friends take the mandatory blood tests.